streamnative/function-mesh-website/docs/functions/run-function.md

 1. Define a function by using a YAML file and save the YAML file.

-   - This example shows how to publish a `java-function-sample` function to Function Mesh by using a JAR package called `function://my-tenant/my-ns/my-function@0.1`.
+   - This example shows how to publish a `java-function-sample` function to a Pulsar cluster by using a JAR package called `function://my-tenant/my-ns/my-function@0.1`.

         ```yaml
         apiVersion: compute.functionmesh.io/v1alpha1